badsectorlabs/ludus/dynamic-inventory/README.md

 ### OS detection

 `proxmox_os_id` comes from the QEMU guest agent's `os-info` call. `mswindows` is normalized to `windows`.
-If the agent isn't reachable, the script falls back to the range-config flags (`windows` / `linux` / `macOS`) for that VM.
-As a last resort for macOS, if the VM name contains `macos` it's tagged as such — macOS guests don't expose a usable agent os-id.
+If the agent isn't reachable, the script falls back to the range-config OS key: `windows` accepts its documented mapping form (and the legacy boolean form), `linux` accepts a boolean or mapping, and `macOS` is boolean.
+A configured mapping marks that OS as enabled.
+If no OS is available and the VM name contains `macos`, it is tagged as macOS because macOS guests do not expose a usable agent os-id.

 ### Notes-based groups and hostvars